 Currently, the diversity of operating systems on computers and smartphones has led to an astounding increase in mobile applications.
 One of the app types that has gained huge popularity among users is the Native app.
-So, what is a Native App?
+So, what is Native App?
 This article will give you a thorough understanding of its definition, benefits, cost to develop, and the frameworks for creating a high-performance one.
 Now, let’s get started with the native application definition.

 Table of Contents